 Salesforce picklists enable users to add data to a field from a preset list of options.
 Picklists make data entry simpler and more streamlined by guiding users to insert important information via a drop-down menu.
 Since the options are standardized, there’s less room for error, and users are more likely to insert data consistently.
 Picklists are critical to successfully managing a Salesforce org, but they require a lot of oversight.
-Otherwise, they can cause validation rules to break, and keep flows, process builders, and workflows to stop running.
-Here’s an overview of what picklists are and how to manage them effectively.
+Otherwise, they can cause validation rules to break in salesforce, and keep flows, process builders, and workflows to stop running.
+Here’s an overview of what picklists are and how to manage them effectively on your own.
+Another option is to use a Salesforce change management tool like Sonar and detect broken salesforce validations before you make a change.

 Types of Salesforce picklists